Cancer Council Queensland provides a range of services and programs to people affected by cancer, their family, and friends.

 - Receive a service free from abuse, neglect, exploitation, and discrimination.

-As a Cancer Council Queensland Service User, you have a number of responsibilities.
-Service Users have the responsibility to:
+As a Cancer Council Queensland Client, you have a number of responsibilities.
+Clients have the responsibility to:

 - Display respect: To be respectful of Cancer Council Queensland employees and volunteers associated with the provision of the service.